Manufacturer-specific (MS) traits are supported by the Home APIs for

 definitions.
 You can create one manually, or use ones generated as part of the Matter SDK build process for your device firmware.

 For more information about the IDL format, see matter/idl on GitHub.
 The /tests/inputs directory there features a number of sample IDL files.
+The complete IDL file for all Matter clusters, which is the source for generated files on all platforms (including the iOS modules for the Home APIs), can be found at controller-clusters.matter.

 Generate the Swift files